AnotherSamWilson/ParBayesianOptimization/cran-comments.md

 There are no downstream dependencies.

 ## Changes
-Depreciated BayesianOptimization()
-Overhauled package architecture - new function bayesOpt() and its supporting methods replaced BayesianOptimization().
+Changed Gaussian Process package to DiceKriging. predict method is much faster.
+Added errorHandling parameter - bayesOpt() and addIterations() should now return results no matter what, unless errorHandling = 'stop'
+Added otherHalting parameter.